 The Wallowa Valley Music Alliance presents Heidi and Bob in concert livestreaming on Facebook on Thursday, August 20 from 5:30-6:30 pm, Pacific time.
 Heidi & Bob will raise your spirits with their summertime songs and many different instruments, including Bob’s newly built electric dulcimer.
 Streams on Facebook on the Music Alliance page and Heidi Muller’s personal page, and can be accessed by non-Facebook users by going first to wvmusicalliance.org and clicking on the link.

-Our 10th Annual Dulcimer Week in the Wallowas will not happen in 2020 as planned, but is being moved to next year due to the coronavirus.
-Our event wil present classes in learning to play the Appalachian mountain dulcimer during the week of July 4-10, 2021.
+Our 10th Annual Dulcimer Week in the Wallowas could not happen in 2020 as planned, but is hoping to gather July 4-10, 2021 if possible.
+Our event will present classes in learning to play the Appalachian mountain dulcimer.
 Nationally-known instructors Susan Trump, Dave Haas, Jeff Furman, and Bob Webb will teach classes for all skill levels, from beginners on up to advanced.
 People without a dulcimer may rent one.
 Evening activities include jams and special programs, including an open mic and staff concert.